Bob Lang

 Robert McDonnell "Bob" Lang (October 1, 1892 - September 19, 1966) was a college football player.

-Early years
+Early life

 Before attending Tech Lang went to the old South Georgia College in McRae.

 Georgia Tech

 Lang was a prominent guard for John Heisman's Georgia Tech Golden Tornado of the Georgia Institute of Technology, a member of its "All-Era" team under Heisman.

 1915

 The school's yearbook the Blue Print of 1915 describes Lang as "one of the biggest men on the varsity, not only in stature but in spirit as well."

 1916

 Lang was a starter for the 1916 Georgia Tech team which, as one writer wrote, "seemed to personify Heisman."
 That team defeated Cumberland 222 to 0.
 He anchored the line along with Walker Carpenter and Pup Phillips.